Visualize a multispectral satellite image

 Note:

-First, you'll explore the Sentinel-2 image.
+You will now start exploring a Sentinel-2 image.
 Sentinel-2 images have 13 spectral bands.
 Some are visible to the human eye (Blue, Green, and Red) and some are not, such as Coastal aerosol, Red edge, Near infrared, and Shortwave infrared.
-The following diagram shows where the 13 bands fall on the EM spectrum:
+The following diagram shows where the 13 bands fall on the EM spectrum, between 400 and 2,400 nanometers in wavelength.

 The 13 Sentinel-2 bands represented on the EM spectrum.